Emma927/HelpHub/README.md

   `npx json-server --watch db.json --port 3020`

-**Note:** Port 3020is an example — you can choose any available port but remember to set it in `.env.local`.
+**Note:** Port 3020 is an example — you can choose any available port but remember to set it in `.env.local`.

 - Configure `.env.local` (ignored by Git) so the app uses the local backend: